-- 14. Plaintiff James Thomas is a registered voter who lives in Mobile, Alabama, in State Senate District 33 and State House District 97.
-He is and will continue to be irreparably harmed by living and voting in unconstitutionally racially gerrymandered districts. - 15.
-Plaintiff Laquisha (Que) Chandler is a registered voter who lives in Tuscaloosa, Alabama, in State Senate District 24 and State House District 71.
-She is and will continue to be irreparably harmed by living and voting in unconstitutionally racially gerrymandered districts. - 16.
-Plaintiff Khadidah Stone is a registered voter who lives in Montgomery, Alabama, in State Senate District 26.
+14. Plaintiff Laquisha (Que) Chandler is a registered voter who lives in Tuscaloosa, Alabama, in State House District 71.
+She is and will continue to be irreparably harmed by living and voting in unconstitutionally racially gerrymandered districts.

+15. Plaintiff Khadidah Stone is a registered voter who lives in Montgomery, Alabama, in State Senate District 26.
 She is and will continue to be irreparably harmed by living and voting in an unconstitutionally racially gerrymandered district.

-- 17. Plaintiff Evan Milligan is a registered voter who lives in Montgomery, Alabama, in State Senate District 26.
-He is and will continue to be irreparably harmed by living and voting in an unconstitutionally racially gerrymandered district. - 18.
-Plaintiff Greater Birmingham Ministries ("GBM") was founded in 1969 in response to the challenges posed by the mid-twentieth century Civil Rights movement and its transformative impact in Birmingham, Alabama, and across the United States.
+16. Plaintiff Evan Milligan is a registered voter who lives in Montgomery, Alabama, in State Senate District 26.
+He is and will continue to be irreparably harmed by living and voting in an unconstitutionally racially gerrymandered district.

+17. Plaintiff Greater Birmingham Ministries ("GBM") was founded in 1969 in response to the challenges posed by the mid-twentieth century Civil Rights movement and its transformative impact in Birmingham, Alabama, and across the United States.
 GBM seeks to address urgent human rights and social justice needs in the greater Birmingham area.
-GBM is a multi-faith, multi-racial, non-profit membership organization that provides emergency services to people in need and engages people to build a strong, supportive, engaged community and a more just society for all people. - 19.
-GBM is dedicated to advancing social justice through political participation across Alabama.
+GBM is a multi-faith, multiracial, non-profit membership organization that provides emergency services to people in need and engages people to build a strong, supportive, engaged community and a more just society for all people.

+18. GBM is dedicated to advancing social justice through political participation across Alabama.
 GBM actively opposes state laws, policies, and practices that result in the exclusion of vulnerable groups or individuals from the democratic process.
-Toward that end, GBM regularly communicates with its members and works to register, educate, and increase voter turnout and efficacy, particularly among Black, Latinx, and low-income people and people with disabilities. - 20.
-GBM has around 5,000 individual members located primarily throughout the greater Birmingham, Alabama area.
+Toward that end, GBM regularly communicates with its members and works to register, educate, and increase voter turnout and efficacy, particularly among Black, Latinx, and low-income people and people with disabilities.

+19. GBM has around 5,000 individual members located primarily throughout the greater Birmingham, Alabama area.
 GBM also has members in other areas of Alabama including Mobile, Tuscaloosa, Montgomery, and Madison Counties.
 Many GBM members are Black, Latinx, and/or low-income registered voters and/or voters with disabilities.
-GBM has members who are registered voters and live in State Senate Districts 12, 18, 19, 20, 23, 24, and 26, and State House Districts 52, 54, 55, 56, 57, 58, 59, 60, 70, 71, 72, 98, and 99.
-If not enjoined, these members will be harmed by living and voting in unconstitutionally racially gerrymandered districts. - 21.
-Plaintiff Alabama State Conference of the N.A.A.C.P. ("Alabama NAACP") is a state subsidiary of the National Association for the Advancement of Colored People, Inc. The Alabama NAACP is the oldest and one of the most significant civil rights organizations in Alabama, and it works to ensure the political, educational, social, and economic equality of African Americans and all other Americans.
+GBM has members who are registered voters and live in State Senate Districts 18, 19, 20, and 26, and State House Districts 52, 54, 55, 57, 58, 59, 60, 70, 71, and 72.
+If not enjoined, these members will be harmed by living and voting in unconstitutionally racially gerrymandered districts.

+20. Plaintiff Alabama State Conference of the N.A.A.C.P. ("Alabama NAACP") is a state subsidiary of the National Association for the Advancement of Colored People, Inc. The Alabama NAACP is the oldest and one of the most significant civil rights organizations in Alabama, and it works to ensure the political, educational, social, and economic equality of African Americans and all other Americans.
 Two central goals of the Alabama NAACP are to eliminate racial discrimination in the democratic process, and to enforce federal laws and constitutional provisions securing voting rights.
 Toward those ends, the Alabama NAACP has participated in lawsuits to protect the right to vote, regularly engages in efforts to register and educate African American voters, and encourages African Americans to engage in the political process by turning out to vote on Election Day.